BellumGalaxy/horizon-dapp/README.md

 ## 1.3 How it was built

 Due to the limited time available for creation, which was less than 5 days, and the technical limitation mentioned at the beginning of this document, I had to skip steps.
-Therefore, the entire layout of the application was conceived while it was being developed.
+Therefore, the entire application layout was conceived while it was being developed.

 ## 1.4 Its purpose